phoban01/flux-terragrunt-poc/README.md

 # Terragrunt pattern with Flux & Kustomize

+### Proof-of-concept

 ## Overview

 This repo emulates the behavior of Terragrunt using Kustomize and the Terraform controller for flux.

-One of Terragrunt's strengths is the ability to reduce the repetition required for multi-environment, multi-account, and potentially, multi-region configurations; this repository contains a set of dummy Terraform resources (stacks) provisioned in such a setup, using Kustomize, Flux and the Terraform controller to achieve the same behavior.
+One of Terragrunt's strengths is the ability to reduce the repetition required for multi-environment, multi-account, and potentially, multi-region configurations; this repository contains a set of dummy Terraform resources (stacks) provisioned in the manner of a typical Terragrunt project but using Kustomize, Flux and the Terraform controller to achieve the same behavior.

 The structure of the repo and function of the various kustomizations is described below.